openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 You can use the Mac's built-in screen capture functionality to take screen shots.

-To capture part of the screen:
+To capture part of the screen, follow these steps.

 #.
 Press CMD + SHIFT + 4.
 The mouse pointer changes to a crosshairs symbol.
 #.
 Click and drag from the upper-left corner of the area you want to capture